 Immediately after retrieval, your eggs will either be frozen for later use or combined with sperm from either the Intended Father or a donor in order to create embryos.

 The newly-created embryo is then transferred to the uterus of the Intended Mother or a Surrogate.
-Generally, any remaining embryos will be frozen for potential siblings or donated as a way to “pay it forward” to another hopeful parent.
+Generally, any remaining embryos will be frozen for potential siblings or donated to help another hopeful parent.

 Learn more about becoming an Egg Donor with Family Source